Quantization and quantum oscillations of the sublattice charge order in Dirac insulators: Hofstadter Butterfly Lattice Calculations

 As discussed in the previous sections, the SCO is quantized at magnetic fields corresponding to a cyclotron frequency less than the spectral gap (the same as the condition $\phi_b\lesssim \Delta^2$).
 We start this section by self-consistently finding the value of the cutoff $\alpha$ with high precision from the Hofstadter Butterfly.
 In this section, we shall only consider the spectrum of Graphene with sublattice potential at half-filling.
 Furthermore, we will also study the $SCO$ per site across different magnetic field strengths.
 We will confirm our analytical calculations of SCO observing three distinct magnetic field regimes for which SCO shows qualitatively different behaviors.

 These are the weak (total magnetic flux is smaller than $\Phi_0$), intermediate ($\omega_c\lesssim\Delta$), and strong quantizing ($\omega_c\gtrsim\Delta$ field regimes.
 In the weak field and weak sublattice potential regime, the exact SCO from the Hofstadter butterfly spectrum exactly matches our analytical results, Eq.~(\ref{33}), where $SCO/N_s$ is universally quantized, forming plateaus.
 The spacing between the plateaus also matches our analytical results exactly, confirming one electron transfer between sublattices per flux quantum, which results from the sublattice polarization of the zeroth Landau level.
 At strong fields, the $SCO$ shows strong magneto-oscillations based on anomalous De Haas-Van Alphen oscillations in insulators reported in \cite{Qos}.
 We would like to remind the reader that the calculations in this section are done at half-filling and zero temperature.

-For the study of the spectrum and $SCO$, in the presence of a magnetic field, we shall use a lattice Hamiltonian and employ exact diagonalization.
-The spectrum of lattice electrons in a magnetic field is exactly given by the Hofstadter butterfly (see figure \ref{f1}).
-The spectrum is gapped due to the staggered sublattice potential.
-Solving the Hofstader problem on a lattice provides us with the spectrum and the exact wavefunctions of electrons.
-Using these wavefunctions, one can calculate the exact SCO.
+To study the spectrum and SCO in a magnetic field, we use a lattice Hamiltonian and exact diagonalization method.
+The electron spectrum in a magnetic field is given by the Hofstadter butterfly (Fig. \ref{f1}), with gaps opened by the staggered sublattice potential.
+The system sizes employed in exact diagonalization for the calculation of SCO are specified in the corresponding figure captions.
+Solving the Hofstadter problem yields both the exact spectrum and wavefunctions, from which the SCO can be computed directly.